learn-co-curriculum/dsc-tuning-neural-networks-with-normalization-lab-v2-1/README.md

-> Notice this extremely problematic behaviour: all the values for training and validation loss are "nan".
+> Notice this extremely problematic behavior: all the values for training and validation loss are "nan".
 This indicates that the algorithm did not converge.
 The first solution to this is to normalize the input.
 From there, if convergence is not achieved, normalizing the output may also be required.

 ## Normalize the Input Data